aryad-16/BitsShop/README.md

 # BitsShop

-An platform where students of Bits Pilani can create and mangae ads of their items.
+A multi-platform app (Currently under development) to help BITSians trade books, devices, and other stuff on campus.

 ## Tech Stack

-**Client:** Flutter with Provider as State Management Tool
+**Client:** Flutter, Riverpod as State Management Tool

 **Server:** Firebase